IsraelDavidDahan85/deployments-node-app/k3s/README.md

     3. Repo for Deployments - https://github.com/IsraelDavidDahan85/deployments-node-app

 ## CD for apps

-    1. ArgoApp
-    2. deploy the charts.
+ArgoApp or deploy the charts.